orensk/Model-Building-For-Recipes-And-Ratings-Predictions/README.md

 _Our exploratory data analysis on this dataset can be found <a href="https://sahithucsd25.github.io/Recipe-Rating-Analysis/">here</a>_

+_Data Cleaned by Kavya Sriram and Sahith Cherumandanda_

 ## How Can We Predict The Rating of a Recipe?